Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!-slides.md

 - events = logs
 - indexers = log processors

-An **indexer** is a process that listens to the events, processes them and stores normalized data in a persistent, queryable storage.
+An **indexer** is an off-chain process that listens to the events, processes them and stores normalized data in a persistent, queryable manner.
-Typically some sort of API is then server over that data, that can be easily queried by the frontend applications.

-**Examples:**
+---

+## Event indexers

 - [Subsquid: https://subsquid.io/](https://subsquid.io/)
 - [TheGraph: https://thegraph.com/](https://thegraph.com/)

-Notes:

-- using terminology from event driven design architectures
-- in a classical relational database for example
-- examples of indexers
-- logs are also a cheaper form of storage: evm logs cost 8 gas per byte, whereas contract storage costs 20,000 gas per 32 bytes.

 ---